dmrazzy/starlark/spec.md

 (Beware that the UTF-16 string encoding is not order-preserving with respect to code point values.)

-Strings are _not_ iterable sequences, so they cannot be used as the operand of a `for`-loop, list comprehension, or any other operation than requires an iterable sequence.
-One must explicitly call a method of a string value to obtain an iterable view.
+Strings are _not_ iterable, so they cannot be used as the operand of a `for` loop or of methods that expect iterables (such as the `list()` constructor).
+One must instead explicitly call a method of a string value to obtain an iterable view of its elements.
+Because strings are not iterable, they are not considered to be subtypes of `Collection` or `Sequence`.
+(Starlark deviates from Python here to avoid a common pitfall in which a single string is mistakenly used where a list of strings was intended, resulting in exploding the string into its individual characters.)

 Any value may formatted as a string using the `str` or `repr` built-in functions, the `str % tuple` operator, or the `str.format` method.